Renold Schilke: Death and legacy

-Renold O. Schilke died September 5, 1982 in Arizona of kidney failure while still actively consulting for Yamaha and heading his own company.
+Renold O. Schilke died on September 5, 1982, in Arizona of kidney failure while still actively consulting for Yamaha and heading his own company.
 His son Renold E. Schilke and daughter Joan Schilke assumed ownership of the company and managed it until October 2002 when it was sold to Andrew Naumann, a veteran of the Getzen company.

 The company continues to build Schilke designed instruments and mouthpieces for the professional market.
 Schilke mouthpieces are used by players of brass instruments of every age and ability and are the basis for Yamaha mouthpieces, sharing a numbering scheme for their dimensions and characteristics in common.

 Since the company's inception, many of the top names in both commercial and symphonic styles use or have used Schilke trumpets including Bill Chase, Randy Brecker, Marvin Stamm, Adolph Herseth, Arturo Sandoval, Duško Gojković, Jon Faddis, Lew Soloff, Alan Rubin, Rick Baptist, Lin Biviano, Johnny Madrid, Dizzy Gillespie, and members of the Canadian Brass.